seeseekey/JavaStarter/README.md

-# Java starter project
+# Java Starter Project

-Starter project for Java based on Maven.
-Generates a fat JAR file containing all dependencies.
-JAR are created with:
+A starter project for Java based on Maven.
+It generates a fat JAR file containing all dependencies.
+The JAR files can be created with the following command:

 > mvn package

 ## Dependencies

-Delivers some basic dependencies:
+The project includes some basic dependencies:

 * Guava
 * GSON
 * SLF4J
-* JUnit (Version 5)
+* JUnit

-Guava is a java helper library which deliver some interesting functions and helper methods.
-GSON helps to serialise JSON into classes and vice verse.
-SLF4J is a facade for logging.
+**Guava** is a Java utility library that provides helpful functions and methods. **GSON** facilitates the serialization and deserialization of JSON into Java objects and vice versa. **SLF4J** serves as a facade for various logging frameworks.

-JUnit is used for unit testing.
+**JUnit** is used for unit testing.

-# Plugins
+## Plugins

-Define Java 17 as project version.
-Assembly plugin for creating fat JAR file.
-Surfire-Plugin for executing tests.

-# Extensions

-Support to deploy artifact to custom repository via WebDAV.
+The project is configured to use Java 21 (LTS).
+It employs the Assembly plugin to create the fat JAR file and the Surefire plugin to execute tests.

-# Usage
+## Usage

-* Open project in IDE
+1. Open the project in your IDE.
-* Rename package name and project name
+2. Rename the package name and project name.
-* Rename Starter class
-* Remove unneeded dependencies from pom.xml
+3. Remove unused dependencies from the `pom.xml`.
-* Remove or change custom repository upload on deploy from pom.xml
-* Happy coding
+4. Happy coding!